wotcity/wotcity-wot-framework/README.md

 [![Join the chat at https://gitter.im/wotcity/wotcity-wot-framework](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/wotcity/wotcity-wot-framework?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 The Web of Things framework by WoT.City.
+It contains various WoT servers, including websocket broker WoT server, CoAP WoT server and etc.

+## Broker Servers

-It's a broker WoT server.
-This means that it isn't running on IoT devices.
+Broker servers are not running on IoT devices.
 The current implementation has the following features and please read [Usage](#usage) for technical information..

 1. A Websocket broker server.
 2. The main use case is for constrained devices (eg. microcontrollers) to sending data streams to the web.